 - SSA-3441, Disability Report-Appeal

 - SSA-827, Authorization to Disclose Information

 All of these forms and deadlines can be troublesome for someone who is disabled, sick, or injured.
 An experienced Social Security Disability Attorney is intimately familiar with the system and can help you file an appeal or an initial claim much faster.

-Arguing your case – With an overwhelming number of applicants receiving rejection letters from the Social Security Administration, it pays to have an advocate on your side.
+With an overwhelming number of applicants receiving rejection letters from the Social Security Administration, it pays to have an advocate on your side.
 According to the Social Security Administration’s Advisory board, having third-party representation can greatly increase your chances of being approved at the initial level or on the appeals level.
 One of the greatest skills an effective Social Security Disability attorney will employ is executing an effective argument based on the facts.
-Attorneys are trained in how to highlight the pertinent facts and make your case more favorable.
+Our Harris disability attorneys are trained in how to highlight the pertinent facts and make your case more favorable.

 There are many advantages to having an experienced Social Security Disability attorney at your side.
-As a client of the Kieklak Law Firm, we are committed to making sure you and your family are properly provided for when disabilities disrupt your normal lifestyle.
+If you are our client, our law firm is committed to making sure you and your family are properly provided for when disabilities disrupt your normal lifestyle.
 We will battle the federal government for you, and make sure you get the compensation you need and deserve.
-For more than 20 years, Ken Kieklak has fought for people who are unable to work through no fault of their own due to a disability, impairment, or serious long-term illness.
-Ken understands that you never asked for this condition and fights aggressively and strategically against claims examiners and administrative law judges who may mischaracterize or condition or minimize the serious impacts it has on your daily life and your ability to work.
-If you cannot work due to a serious disability or impairment call SSDI attorney Ken Kieklak today at (479) 251-7767 for a free and confidential consultation.
+For more than 20 years, our Arkansas disability lawyers have fought for people who are unable to work through no fault of their own due to a disability, impairment, or serious long-term illness.
+We understand that you never asked for this condition and fight aggressively and strategically against claims examiners and administrative law judges who may mischaracterize or condition or minimize the serious impacts it has on your daily life and your ability to work.
+If you cannot work due to a serious disability or impairment call our SSDI attorneys today at (479) 316-0438 for a confidential consultation.